Pythm/ad-ElectricalManagement/README.md

 ### Configuring Tesla

 > :warning: **WARNING**
-> It is necessary to restart Home Assistant, and in some cases, reboot the vehicle to re-establish communications with the Tesla API after any service visits and also changes/reconfiguration of the integration in Home Assistant, such as if you need to update the API key.
+> It is necessary to restart the Tesla integration, and in some cases, reboot the vehicle to re-establish communications with the Tesla API after any service visits and also changes/reconfiguration of the integration in Home Assistant, such as if you need to update the API key.

 Input the name of your Tesla using the `charger` option.
 Check logs for any errors and provide missing sensors.